 Is driving with the windows down bad for hearing?
-Driving with the windows down may be the chorus of a popular country song, but did you realize it’s bad for your hearing?
+Driving with the windows down may be the chorus of a popular country song, but did you realize it can be bad for your health?
 Read on to discover when it’s safe to roll down the windows.

 It’s a peaceful early morning around 4:45 AM.
 Most people are still asleep.
 You practically have the highway to yourself, moving at a leisurely 55 MPH with the windows down…It just seems silly to run the car air conditioner on such a beautiful day.
 Why would you waste the gas?